vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 * 3: compressor relaxing
 * 4: compressor continuous operation

-The steps from state 2 to state 3 and after that to to 4 are also determined by a treshold in the compressor frequency which is influenced by the Ta-target.
+The steps from state 2 to state 3 and after that to to 4 are also determined by a treshold in the compressor frequency which is influenced by the Outside temperature.
 See lines 33-47 in the script.
 It is necessay that you adjust these settings, based on your own situations and regular compressor frequencies!